analyst-Riya/Sales_Data_Analysis_Project_Task4/README.md

 ## 📌 Project Overview

+This project is a part of my internship at **MainCrafts Technology**.
 This is an end-to-end data analytics project built on the **Superstore Sales Dataset**.
 The project covers the complete data analytics pipeline — from raw data cleaning in Excel, importing into MySQL, building a star schema in Power BI, creating DAX measures, and finally delivering an executive-level interactive sales dashboard.

 ---